tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/search-documents.md

 ## Examples

 You can find additional examples in [OData Expression Syntax for Azure Cognitive Search](https://docs.microsoft.com/azure/search/query-odata-filter-orderby-syntax).

+1. Invoke the semantic ranking model with answers, captions, and highlighted content.
+The response for this query can be found in the previous section.

+    ```http
+    POST /indexes/hotels/docs/search?api-version=2020-06-30-Preview
+    {
+      "search": "how do clouds form",
+      "queryType": "semantic",
+      "queryLanguage": "en-us",
+      "answers": "extractive",
+      "count": "true"
+    }
+    ```

 1. Search the Index sorted descending by date: